nippur72/z80ne-wav/README.md

 The `-b` option sets de baudrate (300 by default).

 The `-a` option specifies the starting address in memory where the file is going to be loaded.
-If omitted, the starting address will be the first two bytes in the file.
+It can be either a decimal or hexadecimal (with `0x` prefix) number.
+If omitted, the starting address will be formed from the first two bytes in the file.

 See the command line help for more options.